freost/phpdev/README.md

 ```
 docker-compose up -d
 ```

+> Images are built automatically on first start.
+Use `docker-compose up -d --build` to rebuild after changing a Dockerfile or switching versions.

 Optional services can be permanently enabled by adding their profile name to the comma-separated `COMPOSE_PROFILES` variable in the `.env` file: